Skillial/CCAPDEV-phase-2/README.md

 Note also, that caching is implemented in the /index route.
 It's set to expire every minute, and should be refreshing when new posts/reacts are made, and when reacts are changed (vote up to down, etc).
 Post edits by other users (ie, user A is logged in, user B edits a post) will not make user A's cache expire automatically.

+PROFILE PICTURES WILL ONLY 100% WORK IN GOOGLE CHROME.

 ## --End of README--

 <br /><br /><br /><br /><br />